katherinel09/sp2021-asg1-secchat/README.md

 - Attackers attempting to leak or corrupt data in the client or server programs
 - Attackers crashing the client or server programs.

 In the final hours of this assignment, we made it such that every user can register only one account, to prevent abuse in the form of making a million accounts to tire out the server.
 We checked for buffer overflows through arithmetics and chose specific types based on permissible inputs.
 We often check for incorrect inputs and exit( ) if so.
 We tested many boundary cases, including an attempted login with no users, an attempted login when there are already max users, repeated users names, and extreme/out of bounds/incorrect type inputs.
+Thank you so much for reading!!